Carcalmoa/carcalmoa/README.md

 ### Nice to meet you! 👋
-I am a student of the Bachelor Degree in Telecommunication Technologies Engineering.
+I am a Telecommunications Technology Engineer.

-Here you can see my first steps coding.
+Here you will find my academic and individual projects.
+I invite you to take a look!